-General.
+a) General.
 Place reel on stand with shaft through the center of reel so rope can be pulled straight out with reel rotating.

 It is imperative that rope reel or coil rotates as rope unwinds.
 If coil or reel does not rotate the wire will be twisted as it is uncoiled and kinking will result.
-A kinked rope may be damaged and unsafe for maximum service.
+A kinked rope is unsafe and must be removed from service.

-b) Before removing the old rope, refer to reeving diagrams, Figures 5-5 & 5-5a.
-To assist with re-reeving your hoist, refer to the appropriate reeving diagram and corresponding paragraph that describes the reeving procedure.
+Before removing the old rope, refer to reeving diagram, Figure 5-5.
+To assist with re-reeving your hoist, refer to the reeving diagram and corresponding paragraph that describes the reeving procedure.

-Figure 5-5 Reeving Diagram - 4 Part Single Reeved.
-(Note: Arrow on Drum Indicates Direction of Drum when Lowering.)

 Figure 5-5a.
-Reeving Diagram - 2 Part Single Reeved.
+Reeving Diagram - 4 Part Single Reeved.

 (Note: Arrow on Drum Indicates Direction of Drum when Lowering.)